Compare with new list. This makes use of System.Linq of .NET. It calls the Enumerable.Except method. # This method returns those elements in first that don't appear in second. It doesn't return those elements in second that don't appear in first. $ignoreCaseComparer = [System.StringComparer]::Ordina

 The best approach for this seems to be the group: delta Graph API call.
 It’s a bit of a weird call coz you don’t actually run this against a particular group.
 You could filter against a particular group, but by default it just gives everything.
 For example:

-The output contains value contains everything.
+contains everything.
 Here’s an example entry from the results:

 This is a group that currently exists in my tenant.
-Notice the members@delta entry?
-Here’s what that contains:
+Notice the members@delta

-If I look at the group, it has just one user and its id matches the output of members@delta.
+If I look at the group, it has just one user and its id matches the output of members@delta

 This gives us an idea of the output of this API.
 It shows every group addition and deletion in the tenant, along with any group membership additions and deletions as well as any change in other information.
 One can “replay” this in a way to get to the same state as things are currently.